 In the press release, Kathryn Higgs, Director of the Transparency International UK Business Integrity Programme, said:

-“Despite the general disappointing performance, we are encouraged that a high number of companies engaged with us during this research, many of whom subsequently improved how they manage their political activities.
-Although there is plenty of room for improvement this shows that small changes can deliver positive results for companies.”
+“Despite the generally disappointing performance, we are encouraged that a high number of companies engaged with us during this research, many of whom subsequently improved how they manage their political activities.
+Although there is plenty of room for improvement, this shows that small changes can deliver positive results for companies.”

 “With so much access to information freely available at our fingertips, the public are increasingly demanding more transparency and openness from governments and business.
 Transparency is the future, and increasingly we will see those companies that fail to understand this left behind.
 The message to both government and business is clear – be more open about how decisions are made or you risk being yesterday’s politicians and long-forgotten companies.”

 Want to learn more about anti-bribery compliance?